FTP

 Add the FTP Connector

-1. In the task configuration screen, look for the option to add connectors.
+In the apps page, look for the option to add connectors.
 Select Add Connector and choose FTP Connector from the list.

 Configure the FTP Connector